 This technique starts at a small followed by a bigger request.
-You are basically asking for small favor from others and if they say yes to your small request, it’s time to make the bigger ones.
-The principle behind this is that, people will find it hard to decline if they already have made a commitment (the foot is already in the door).
+You are basically asking for a small favor from others and if they say yes to your small request, it’s time to make the bigger ones.
+The principle behind this is that people will find it hard to decline if they already have made a commitment (the foot is already in the door).
 For example, if you want to borrow a large amount of money from your friend, do not tell the actual amount.
 Instead start low.
-The moment you feel his/her confidence of lending you money, you can tell the real amount you intend to borrow.
+The moment you feel his/her confidence in lending you money, you can tell the real amount you intend to borrow.
 At this point, he/she may find it difficult to say no.

 The door-in-the-face is the opposite of foot-in-the-door technique.
 In this technique, a bigger request (usually a refused one) comes first.
 This is followed by a smaller and more reasonable one.
-Taken the same example discussed above, you start borrowing bigger amount of money.
+Taken the same example discussed above, you start borrowing the bigger amount of money.
 If your friend refuses, then time to reduce the amount.

 Lowball technique is usually used in marketing and sale strategies.
 In this technique once a commitment is made the cost of that commitment is increased.
 Cost here does not always mean money.
 It could be anything of value.
-For example a salesman is selling you a desktop computer for a certain amount (usually low).
-Once you get interested and buy the said computer set, the salesman then tells you that you need to buy accessories in order to use the computer (because some parts are not included e.g. mouse, keyboard, camera, memory, etc.).
+For example, a salesman is selling you a desktop computer for a certain amount (usually low).
+Once you get interested and by the said computer set, the salesman then tells you that you need to buy accessories in order to use the computer (because some parts are not included e.g. mouse, keyboard, camera, memory, etc.).